kirnosov/GetCleanData/CodeBook.md

 That is best accomplished with aggregate() function from 'plyr' library (which has to be installed if missing).
 The averaging of all feature values corresponding to a specific pair of SID and activity values is performed and stored in a tidydt table.
 It is then written into the [tidy_dataset.txt](https://github.com/kirnosov/GetCleanData/blob/master/tidy_dataset.txt) file.
 That tidy file is sorted in such a way that for each subject (1:30) six rows are given, corresponding to different activities.
 Each row contains numeric values representing means of specific smartphone readings taken for this subject and activity.
+Such an organization is in agreement with [tidy data requirements](http://vita.had.co.nz/papers/tidy-data.pdf).